PyRepair/maniple/training-data/summarize-experiment-v2/pandas/21/prompt_response_response_2.md

         else:
             return self.iloc[key]

-    if isinstance(key, list):
-        return self.loc[key]
+    if isinstance(key, (list, np.ndarray, ExtensionArray, Series, Index)): return self.loc[key]

     return self.reindex(key)
 ```

-With this corrected code, the `_get_with` function should handle list indexers the same way it handles other array-like indexers, and the behavior should be consistent with `ser.loc[key]` for all types of indexers.
+In the corrected function, we ensure consistent treatment of different indexers by converting `key` to an index using `ensure_index`.
+We then accurately determine the `key_type` and handle list indexers in a manner similar to other array-like indexers.

-This code should pass the failing test and resolve the issue reported in the GitHub post.
+This corrected function should pass the failing test and address the inconsistency highlighted in the GitHub issue.